dopefishh/pympi/readme.txt

 HISTORY
 =======
-2013-12-02
+2014-01-27
+	- Added documentation via pdoc in html and cleaned up some documentation in EafIO.py 2013-12-02
 	- IO is now in a different file, the old tofile is removed because the new one is much better.
 2013-11-15